EaW-Team/equestria_dev/common/raids/_documentation.md

 - *resistance*: The amount of resistance in the target state.
 Reference values from 0 to 100
 - *enemy_units*: The number of enemy divisions in the target province.
 For province-target missions ONLY.
 - *air_superiority*: The air superiority score (fraction) of the actor country in the target region.
 Reference values from 0.0 to 1.0
-- *naval_supremacy*: The naval supremacy score (fraction) of the actor country in the target sea zone.
-Reference values from 0.0 to 1.0

 - *interception*: The number of enemy planes executing interception missions in the target region.
 - *intel*: The amount of intel the actor country has on the target.
 Reference values depend on defines.